Heidi De Pauw

 Heidi De Pauw (born February 18, 1972, in Aalst, Belgium) is a human rights activist and former CEO of Child Focus, the Belgian Foundation for Missing and Sexually Exploited Children.
-Since September 2024 she has been country director of Enabel for Jordan, to manage the existing program there but also to develop regional approaches for the Near and Middle East.
+Since September 2024 she has been country director of Enabel for Palestine & Jordan, to manage the existing program there but also to develop regional approaches for the Near and Middle East.
 She is a regular keynote speaker, trainer, and expert for international programs on children's rights, missing and sexually exploited children, and children in conflict zones.

 Early life and education

 Heidi De Pauw was born on February 18, 1972, in Aalst, Belgium.
 She has a master's degree in Criminological Sciences from the University of Ghent and a degree in Human and Social Sciences from the University of Patras, Greece.
 She also has a degree in Business Administration from the EHSAL Management School in Brussels.